kanchanchy/Named-Entity-Recognition/README.md

 You can change the parameters based on your need.

+### Evaluation
+If the do-eval parameter is not changed in the command for training the model, it performs the evaluation automatically after finishing the training.
+The parameter do-eval is set to True by default.

 ## LUKE-MRC with Dice Loss
 The goal here is to evaluate BERT-MRC model for NER task with the entity representation model LUKE.
 Dice loss used by the original work is unchanged here.
 In order to evaluate LUKE model with dice loss, I modified the BERT-MRC model codes available in the repository https://github.com/ShannonAI/mrc-for-flat-nested-ner.
 The implementations of dice loss at the repository https://github.com/ShannonAI/dice_loss_for_NLP and LUKE pretraining model at the repository https://github.com/studio-ousia/luke were utilized here.